 To receive the Latin honors designation in the printed commencement programs, and to be eligible to wear the honorific gold cord (cum laude, magna and summa) during these ceremonies, candidates for the June degree conferral date must:

 This recognition is only intended for students who will have their degrees conferred in June, or have had their degrees conferred in the previous February or September.

-The gold cords will be available for purchase ($12) at the University Bookstore on North Campus beginning March 7.
-Students must present UB ID at time of purchase.
+The gold cords will be available for purchase ($12) at the University Bookstore on North Campus beginning April 21.
+Students must present their UB ID at time of purchase.

 Candidates for graduation are also encouraged to wear on their robes any insignia, emblems or pins signifying membership in honorary societies or academic organizations, or special honors received for academic or extracurricular activities.

 Arrive no later than 3:30 p.m.
 It is essential that participating students arrive on time so that photographs and arrangements can be completed for the ceremony to start on time.
-The robing area for all degree candidates is in the Center for the Arts Black Box Theatre, room B85.
-Room B85 can be accessed by entering the main front entrance of the Center for the Arts, going down the set of stairs in the atrium, and turning to the left once in the basement.
+Signage in the Center for the Arts will direct you to the student robing area which is on the building's ground floor level.
 Please do not bring any valuables with you to the room, as the room will be unattended during the commencement ceremony.

 There are no admission tickets for this ceremony.
 Participating degree candidates may invite as many guests as they desire.